 The state of Hawaii’s single biggest expense is paying its employees.

-The state general fund is spending close to $2 billion on salaries alone this year.
+The state spends about $2 billion on salaries alone any given year.
 That represents almost 35 percent of the general-fund portion of the budget, which is filled by taxes.
-If you include employee pension contributions, and employee and retiree health benefits, almost 58 percent of the general fund budget is spent on payroll expenses.
+If you include employee pension contributions, and employee and retiree health benefits, almost 60 percent of the general fund budget is spent on payroll expenses.

-As part of our annual evaluation of how the state spends its single biggest pot of money — salaries and benefits for employees, we’ve filed requests under Hawaii’s open records law asking for the names, positions and salaries of all state employees.
+As part of our annual evaluation of how the state spends its single biggest pot of money — salaries and benefits for employees, we file requests under Hawaii’s open records law asking for the names, positions and salaries of all state employees.

-We’ve also made the same requests of the Hawaii Department of Education, University of Hawaii, Hawaii Health Systems Corp., the Hawaii Judiciary and the Legislature, as well the City and County of Honolulu.
+We make the requests of the Hawaii Department of Education, University of Hawaii, Hawaii Health Systems Corp., the Hawaii Judiciary and the Legislature, as well the City and County of Honolulu, Maui, Kauai and Hawaii counties.

 This is just one of our many efforts to make more transparent how government works, to help make it possible for citizens to evaluate where money is spent and whether it’s spent wisely.